Oman395/kde-sunset-wallpaper/README.md

 # kde-sunset-wallpaper
 Very simple node.js script to set wallpaper dynamically.
 It fetches the start/end of civil twighlight, and uses this to generate a gradient which is cropped based on the local time.
+It then draws foreground.png on top of this; you can set it to whatever you want.

 It probably shouldn't be node.js, but I'm only really good at node, and the canvas library is amazing